gui33627/AAPI_hate_crimes/README.md

 1% of their tweets that potentially talked about anti-Asian hate crimes.
-Especially prior to the Atlanta shooting event, the news media was silent in reporting hate crimes against Asian Americans despite the alarming rate of incidents.This emphasized the minimal role news media have played in combating the surge in discriminations and violence against Asian Americans.
+Especially prior to the Atlanta shooting event, the news media was silent in reporting hate crimes against Asian Americans despite the alarming rate of incidents.
+This emphasized the minimal role news media have played in combating the surge in discriminations and violence against Asian Americans.

+(Final project for the Messy Data and Machine Learning class at NYU.)

 <center>